ChiShengChen/Solana_PDA_Practice/README.md

 # Solana Account Demo

-This repository demonstrates a simple Solana program that manages user data accounts with messages that can be updated.
+This repository demonstrates a simple Solana program that manages user data accounts with messages that can be updated through PDA.

 ## Current Program Address
 ```